arielroque/FaceRecognition/README.md

 # Face Recognition
-An face recognition system using Python, OpenCV,Tkinter and Sqlite3.
+An face recognition system using Python, OpenCV, Tkinter and Sqlite3.
 This aplication uses the Local Binary Pattern Historical (LBPH).

 ## Features
   - Record Faces using a database